hohfchns/DialogueQuest/FUTURE.md

 - Skipping dialogue ✅ *Implemented*
 - Playing sounds ✅ *Implemented*
-- Indicator that shows when all text is shown
+- Indicator that shows when all text is shown ✅ *Implemented*

 ## Future Version